GabeScott/standard-works-vault/General Conference/1995 April - This Is the Work of the Master.md

 He suffered much in his body before he was finally taken from us on the morning of March 3, 1995.
 More than twenty-five thousand men, women, and children passed by his bier as his body lay in state in the beautiful rotunda of the Church Administration Building.
 With measured step they came one by one, reverently and with love for the man they had sustained only a few months before.

 On Wednesday, March 8, 1995, his funeral services were held in this historic tabernacle and broadcast far and wide.
 Those services were a fitting memorial to a man of goodness and greatness who now belongs to the ages.
 Our hearts reach out with love and sympathy to his bereaved widow and to his sons and their families, now spanning three generations.
-May they be comforted, sustained, and blessed by Him who declared, “I, even I, am he that comforteth you” (Isa.
-51:12).
+May they be comforted, sustained, and blessed by Him who declared, “I, even I, am he that comforteth you” ([[Isaiah 51.12|Isa.
+51:12]]).

 With President Hunter’s passing, the First Presidency was dissolved.
 Brother Monson and I, who had served as his counselors, took our places in the Quorum of the Twelve, which became the presiding authority of the Church.